verstarr/directwitch-app/README.md

 # Overlay for DirecTV
 Simple HTML5 app for the DirecTV Set Top Box

 Utilizes common languages and tools of the Internet, such as HTML and Javascript, and DirecTV's HTML5 platform, this app enables a user to view their favorite video games and streams without disrupting their television broadcast.
-Other widgets are included (Sampmle videos).
+Other widgets are included (Sample videos).
 Overlay widgets over your normal TV program.

 To RUN: navigate to the public directory and run the following: npm install